JoanaFerrao01/jsoup_testing/README.md

 - If the website changes the class name, the project can't find the elements; So you'd have to go look for and change the class names in the code.
 <br><br>

-<i>Currently, I have not searched for a way to fix those..
-If I do find it I'll update this :)</i>
+<i>Give that JSoup searches based on html elements and attributes, I haven't found a way arround this issue.
+Changes in the website structure will result in having to change our code, unfortunately.
+If I find a way arround this, I will update the project, but so far I believe it's unlikely...</i>

 ## References
 <a id="1">[1]</a>